-Mammograms and other imaging tests.
+- Mammograms and other imaging tests.
 Mammography, which captures an image of the breast using an X-ray, is the most widely used screening test, though sometimes other imaging tests such as magnetic resonance imaging (MRI) and ultrasounds are used.
-Because the risk of breast cancer increases with age, physicians recommend regular screening mammograms for women beginning around ages 40 to 50, though those with certain risk factors are advised to begin screenings around age 25 or 30.
+Because the risk of breast cancer increases with age, physicians recommend regular screening for women beginning around ages 40 to 50, though those with certain risk factors are advised to begin screenings around age 25 or 30.
 Screening mammography is often performed using digital breast tomosynthesis (DBT), sometimes called three-dimensional (3D) mammography or breast tomosynthesis.
 Conventional mammography produces a two-dimensional image of breast tissue.
-In DBT, the mammogram machine travels over the breast in an arc, producing multiple images taken from several angles that radiologists can view on a monitor as thin, individual layers.
+In DBT, the mammogram machine travels over the breast in an arc, producing multiple images taken from several angles that radiologists can view on a monitor.
 Studies have shown that DBT offers improved detection rates and reduces the rate of getting called back for further testing.

 - Clinical breast examination (CBE).
 A health care provider will physically examine a woman’s breasts to check for lumps or other abnormalities that may suggest breast cancer.
 CBE is often reserved for women at higher-than-average risk of breast cancer.